 Let me summarize some of the general arguments for why raqia is understood by contemporary biblical scholars as a solid structure:1

-- According to Gen 1:20, the birds fly in front of the raqia (in the air), not in the raqia;
+- According to Genesis 1:20, the birds fly in front of the raqia (in the air), not in the raqia.

-- The noun raqia is derived form the verb that means to beat out or stamp out, as in hammering metal into thin plates (Exodus 39:3).
-This suggests that the noun form is likewise related to something solid;
+- The noun raqia is derived from the verb that means to beat out or stamp out, as in hammering metal into thin plates (Exodus 39:3).
+This suggests that the noun form is likewise related to something solid.

 - Speaking of the sky as being stretched out like a canopy/tent (Isaiah 40:22) or that it will roll up like a scroll (34:4) are clearly similes and do not support the view that raqia in Genesis 1 is non-solid.